novum-insights/novum_stacks_dataverse_backend/README.md

 Prerequisites
 --
 * Docker
-* Apache Airflow and a supporting database (and familiarity with both)
+* Apache Airflow and a supporting Postgres database (and familiarity with both)

 * A *Stacks API/Stacks Blockchain/Stacks Database* setup.
 Instructions [here](https://docs.hiro.so/get-started/running-api-node)
   on how to set this up.
 (Warning: high-performance server needed)